Basis Scaling and Double Pruning for Efficient Inference in Network-Based Transfer Learning: Methodology

 \subsection{Double Pruning}

 In basis pruning, only the output channels of $\mathbf{U}$ and the input channels of $\overline{\mathbf{V}}^\mathrm{T}$ are pruned (Fig. \ref{fig:double_prune}(a)).
-Larger pruning ratios can be achieved by pruning also the input channels of $\mathbf{U}$ and the output channels of $\overline{\mathbf{V}}^\mathrm{T}$ (Fig. \ref{fig:double_prune}(b)).
+With this unique characteristic, larger pruning ratios can be achieved by pruning also the input channels of $\mathbf{U}$ and the output channels of $\overline{\mathbf{V}}^\mathrm{T}$ (Fig. \ref{fig:double_prune}(b)).
 This can be achieved by pruning the output channels of $\overline{\mathbf{V}}^\mathrm{T}$ as the subsequent input channels of $\mathbf{U}$ are pruned accordingly.
-In fact, after basis pruning, the BasisScalingConv layers can be treated as regular convolutional layers and any existing pruning algorithm can be applied.
+In fact, after basis pruning, the BasisScalingConv layers can be treated as regular convolutional layers and any existing pruning algorithms can be applied.

-Although double pruning can further increase the pruning ratios, it also associates with the common problems of pruning in the original space related to branching and merging (Fig. \ref{fig:problem_skip}).
-For skip connections through concatenations (\eg, DenseNet \cite{Conference:Huang:CVPR2017}), the problems are less complicated as the channel positions after concatenation are trackable.
-For skip connections through element-wise merging (\eg, ResNet \cite{Conference:He:CVPR2016}), the convolutional layers whose outputs are merged are not pruned (\eg, the second convolutional layer in Fig. \ref{fig:problem_skip}).
-This may reduce the pruning ratios but is more adaptive to complicated architectures.